chudupq90s/MyWiki/README.md

 # MyWiki
-Create my own version of Wikipedia
+Create my own version of Wikipedia with Django